 She mentioned recently hearing an Islamophobic comment aimed at the President of El Salvador.
 Youth activists used the opportunity to push back against hate speech and educate others, saying, “We can criticize the way he’s doing his thing…but not his religion and not the way he looks.”

 Youth bring this same innovative lens to open a variety of civic spaces.
-She notes how young people in El Salvador employ “artivism,” combining an examination of moral values—like respect and integrity—with art to engage communities.
+She noted how young people in El Salvador employ “artivism,” combining an examination of moral values—like respect and integrity—with art to engage communities.

 Eva discussed how youth build new structures to assume leadership roles, “They’re no longer waiting for another organization from, say, 30 years ago to accept them.
 They are willing to create their own spaces.”

-Eva stresses how young people naturally take the long view when looking for solutions, “Allowing youth to be a part of the solution and peacebuilding, it’s a guarantee that the process can keep going.”
+Eva stressed how young people naturally take the long view when looking for solutions, “Allowing youth to be a part of the solution and peacebuilding, it’s a guarantee that the process can keep going.”

 Youth engagement is vital, not only to create spaces for change but to also mobilize communities and young people in decision making on what resources are needed most in their communities.

-“Learning comes through participation,” says Anja Sucevic, a high school student in Serbia.
+“Learning comes through participation,” said Anja Sucevic, a high school student in Serbia.
 “It is important that young people are able to share their opinions, objections, and proposals and are involved in decision-making so that they can see, hear, and learn about this process.”

 For example, through USAID’s Government Accountability Initiative (GAI), the local government engaged the public, including high school-aged youth, in development of the Sombor city budget for 2020.
 More than 2,700 students from 5 high schools participated in the decision-making process.